Why should you smile more?

-Smiling isn’t just a way to make you look better in pictures — there are many more important benefits to showing those pearly whites.
+Smiling isn’t just a nicety or a way to make you look better in pictures.

-Before you take our word for it, read how research proves smiling can be good for you:
+Before you take our word for it, read how research proves smiling can be good for you below!

 4. People Will Want to Meet You

-5. It Can Help You Feel More Comfortable in Social Situations
+5. Smiling Helps You Feel More Comfortable in Social Situations

 6. People Will Trust You More

-7. You’re Less Likely to Suffer From Sadness
+7. Smiling More Means You’re Less Likely to Suffer From Sadness

 8. It Makes You Look More Successful